WanjikuSharon/alx-low_level_programming/0x0F-function_pointers/README.md

 General

-- What are function pointers and how to use them
+- What are function pointers and how to use them.
 - What does a function pointer exactly hold
 - Where does a function pointer point to in the virtual memory